devhalls/spo-operational-scripts/README.md

 ## Register a Stake Pool

-To register a stake pool you must have a running fully synced relay node.
+To register a stake pool you must have a running **fully synced** node.
 We can then generate the following assets:

 <table>
     <tbody>